 All entities are facing climate-related risks and opportunities and are making strategic decisions in response - including around their transition to a low-carbon economy.
-These climate-related risks and strategic decisions could impact their financial statements - and KPIs.
+These climate-related risks and strategic decisions could impact their financial statements - and key performance indicators.
 Our Climate change financial reporting resource centre provides FAQs to help entities identify the potential financial statement impacts on their business.

-Additionally, the International Sustainability Standards Board (ISSB) has published a proposed climate-related disclosures standard.
+Also, in June 2023 the International Sustainability Standards Board (ISSB) published its first two IFRS Sustainability Disclosure Standards, including a climate standard with detailed guidance on how to report on climate-related risks and opportunities.
 For more on this and related developments, see our Sustainability reporting web page.